lubranoa/CS493-Portfolio-Project/README.md

 <!-- Project Description -->
 ## Project Description

-This project is a Flask REST API that allows users to interact with entities stored in a Google Cloud Datastore database via resource-based Flask endpoints, JSON Web Tokens (JWT), and Postman.
-The user can get a time-sensitive JWT by logging in to the project's simple website deployed on Google Cloud App Engine.
-This was the final project for Cloud Application Development and had the goals of implementing a REST API that incorporated proper resource-based URLs, pagination, and appropriate HTTP status codes as well as implementing some sort of system for creating users and authorization.
+This Flask REST API enables users to manage entities stored in Google Cloud Datastore through resource-based endpoints, secured with JSON Web Tokens (JWT).
+Users obtain time-sensitive JWTs by logging into the project's website, deployed on Google Cloud App Engine.
+This final project for the Cloud Application Development course aimed to implement a REST API with proper resource-based URLs, pagination, appropriate HTTP status codes, and a user authentication system.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Technologies Used -->